cjdbarlow/bedside-notebook/anaesthesia/paeds/pyloric.md

 		* Urine output
 		* Resuscitation performed:
 		Adequate resuscitation may take up to 72 hours.
-			* Inital resuscitation of shock with standard solutions CSL or Albumin.
+			* Initial resuscitation of shock with standard solutions CSL or Albumin.
 			* Correct volume with salt and dextrose containing solutions
 				* Usually requires addition of potassium 40mmol/L
 * F
-	* Alkalosis
+	* Hypochloraemic metabolic alkalosis
 		* Off-loading of oxygen is impaired in alkalotic states
 		More important in neonates due to foetal haemoglobin level.
 		* Compensatory respiratory acidosis is common
-		Extent of compensation (i.e. PaCO<sub>2</sub>) is a marker of severity of dehyration.
+		Extent of compensation (i.e. PaCO<sub>2</sub>) is a marker of severity of dehydration.
 		* Respiratory alkalosis (secondary to hypovolaemic shock) suggests **critical** dehydration
+		* Potassium may be high, normal, or low, depending on the degree of acidosis and the volume state
+			* As volume state falls, aldosterone will increase Na<sup>+</sup> retention and lead to hypokalaemia
+			* As hypokalaemia worsens, the kidney will then retain Na<sup>+</sup> and eliminate H<sup>+</sup>
+			This leads to a paradoxically acidic urine.
 		* HCl may be used to correct severe alkalosis but is rarely necessary
 	* Hyponatraemia/electrolyte derangement
 	May be present but masked by dehydration.